-Studio Workshop: CREATE A SCRATCHBOARD ARTWORK: 24 - 25 July 2021 - Beginners and Intermediate
+Studio Workshop: CREATE A SCRATCHBOARD ARTWORK: 4 and 11 September 2021 - Beginners and Intermediate

 In this unique two-day workshop you will learn how to create your own beautiful scratchboard artwork with artist Joan McKay.

 About the tutor:

 Canberra based artist and wildlife carer, Joan McKay, has been honing skills in the art of scratchboard during the last two years.
 When Joan saw how images could be realistically represented on a scratchboard, Joan enthusiastically attended workshops by Rikki Fisher to learn scratchboard techniques.
 She has found scratchboard to be a fantastic medium for realistically portraying macropods and birds she has cared for.
 Last September Joan was awarded first prize in the Strathnairn Arts Squares 2019 competition for her scratchboard image of 4 peewees.
 Joan holds science, education and library studies degrees and has studied and practised art throughout her life, including drawing (Vanderbilt University) and watercolour media (ANU).

 Scratchboards were first seen in the 19th century and have recently made a comeback in a new art form.
 Ampersand scratchboards are masonite boards covered with a layer of clay and a layer of Indian ink.
 Tools are used to carefully scratch through the ink layer to reveal the white of the clay underneath.

 In this introductory workshop, Joan will demonstrate and participants will practice various scratchboard techniques using a range of tools to represent textures, form and contrast.
 Participants will use these skills to render a small object and then create a larger portrait of a native animal or bird starting with the eye, through to layering fur or feathers before fine tuning with finishing touches.